haka-security/haka/doc/user/tool_suite_haka.rst

 .. option:: --lua-debug

-    Start `haka` and automatically attach the Lua debugger.
+    Start `haka` and immediately attach the Lua debugger.

 Configuration file
 ------------------

-The configuration file is divided into three main topics: **general**, **packet**, **alert** and **log**
+The configuration file is divided into three main sections **general**, **packet**, **alert** and **log**

 General directives
 ^^^^^^^^^^^^^^^^^^

 .. describe:: configuration

-    Set the path of the Lua policy file.
+    Set the Lua policy file.

 .. describe:: thread

-    Set the number of thread to use.
-By default, all system thread will be used.
+    Set the number of threads to use.
+By default, haka will use as many threads as cpu-cores

-.. describe:: pass-through
+.. describe:: pass-through=[yes|no]

-    Activate pass-through mode (yes/no option).
-Pass-through mode allow `haka` to be placed as a network probe that cannot interact with the traffic.
+    Activate pass-through mode. `haka` will only monitor traffic and will not allow blocking or modification of packets.
+The overall performence of `haka` will be greatly improved

 Packet directives
 ^^^^^^^^^^^^^^^^^